drewrwilson/netposi/_posts/2016-01-06-chilling-effects.md

 image: wendy-seltzer-chilling-effects/wendy.jpg
 images:
 published: true
-description: Lawyer and activist Wendy Seltzer explains how targets of takedown notices take down notices are using Lumen Database to help researchers chart out the negative impacts of overzealous copyright enforcement
+description: Lawyer and activist Wendy Seltzer explains how targets of takedown notices are using Lumen Database to help researchers chart out the negative impacts of overzealous copyright enforcement
 shoutouts:
 ---